Dulyaaa/Transportation_and_Scheduling_Management/README.md

 * ![SpringBoot](https://img.shields.io/badge/BackEnd-Spring_Boot-green)
 * ![MongoDB](https://img.shields.io/badge/Database-MongoDB-green)

-### Transportation and Scheduling Management (My Contribution)
+### Transportation and Scheduling Management (My Contribution):
-This implementation part covered the Transpoer Department which has the responsible of take orders from customer, assign a vehicle for each order to deliver and manage the vehicles.
+This implementation part covered the Transport Department work which has the responsible of taking orders from customer, assign a vehicle for each order to deliver and manage the vehicle details.

 #### Sample user interfaces of woring project: